Echochef/Wisdom-math/README.md

 ```
 You can modify `data_name` to obtain results for different benchmarks.
 ## Training
-We used [Llama-factory](https://github.com/hiyouga/LLaMA-Factory) for training, and the detailed training configurations can be found in the appendix of the paper.
-Below is an example of the training configuration file for deepseek-math, which was trained on 88 GPUs.
+We used [Llama-factory](https://github.com/hiyouga/LLaMA-Factory) for training, and the detailed training configurations can be found in the appendix of the paper, which was trained on 88 GPUs.

 ### The model has been open-sourced, and the dataset will be released during the first round of reviews.